3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

 }
 ```

-Since **SYNCPropertyMapper** expects just a `name` with value `Bob Dylan`, we have to pre-process this value before getting it into Core Data.
+Since **SyncPropertyMapper** expects just a `name` with value `Bob Dylan`, we have to pre-process this value before getting it into Core Data.
 For this, first we'll create a subclass of `ValueTransformer`.

 ```swift
 import Foundation